-(3) The reporting should be conducted in electromagnetic data filed in the CSV data format shown in Annex 3.

-Form 1 should be attached to the report after fulfilling the requirement in order to correctly distinguish the reporting of concern, number of cases, etc.

-- 3 Reporting of results of the cancer screening conducted according to the ministerial guidance - (1) When the examination such as cancer screening specified in 2 of Section 2 of the ministerial guideline is conducted for emergency workers, its results including the doctor's diagnosis and comments should be reported to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare, after obtaining the workers' consent.
-When the photograph of a crystalline lens is taken in the examination of the eyes with respect to cataract, the photograph should be submitted as electromagnetic data, etc. - (2) The reporting should be conducted, in principle, by submitting copies of medical examination cards (electromagnetic data in PDF form obtained by scanning the medical examination cards concerned in the case where electromagnetic recording media are used).
-In the case where the results of a medical examination are managed electromagnetically in each office and the reporting by the above way is difficult, the reporting should be conducted in electromagnetic record filed in the CSV data format shown in Annex 4.
+- (3) The reporting should be conducted in electromagnetic data filed in the CSV data format shown in Annex 3.Form 1 should be attached to the report after fulfilling the requirement in order to correctly distinguish the reporting of concern, number of cases, etc. - 3.
+Reporting of results of the cancer screening conducted according to the ministerial guidance - (1) When the examination such as cancer screening specified in 2 of Section 2 of the Ministerial Guidelines is conducted for designated emergency workers, its results including the doctor's diagnosis and comments should be reported to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare, after obtaining the workers' consent according to 4-1 (2) of the Ministerial Guidelines.
+When a photograph of a crystalline lens is taken in the eye examination with respect to cataracts, the photograph should be submitted as electromagnetic data, etc. - (2) The reporting should be conducted by submitting copies of medical examination cards (electromagnetic data in PDF form obtained by scanning the medical examination cards concerned in the case where electromagnetic recording media are used) or electromagnetic records in CSV data format.
+In the case of electromagnetic records in CSV data format, the data format shown in Annex 4 should be used.

-It should be noted that, in the case where the workers' consents could not be obtained, a report should be submitted describing the type of medical examination, personal ID number, central registration number, furigana of the worker's name, name of the worker, birth date, examination date with the comment "Submission not approved" in the examination item column.
+It should be noted that, in the case where the worker consent could not be obtained, a report should be submitted describing the type of medical examination, personal ID number, central registration number, furigana of the worker's name, name of the worker, birth date, and examination date with the comment "Submission not approved" in the examination item column.
 Others should be dealt with in the same manner as the contingency 1 (3) and 1 (4).

-(3) When one chest X-ray inspection is conducted both for a general medical examination and a lung cancer screening based on the ministerial guideline, the results should be reported not only based on subsection 1, but also as results of cancer screening separately.
-In this case, the type of medical examination should be described in the report by submitting a copy of the medical examination card (or electromagnetic data in the PDF form obtained by scanning the medical examination cards concerned).
+(3) When one chest X-ray inspection is conducted both for a general medical examination and a lung cancer screening based on the Ministerial Guidelines, the results should be reported not only based on subsection 1, but also as results of cancer screening separately.
+In this case, the type of medical examination should be described in the report by submitting a copy of the medical examination card (or electromagnetic data in the PDF form obtained by scanning the medical examination card concerned).